-- Students must have basic health insurance coverage during clinical courses.
-Students must maintain a current Basic LIfe Support CPR certification from the American Heart Association.
+Students must have basic health insurance coverage during clinical courses.

 Criminal Background Check and Drug Screen

-- Uniform shirts are provided through the program at the Basic EMT level.
-Pants, shoes, work belt, stethoscope and exam fees are in addition to the basic tuition and fee schedule.
+Uniform shirts are provided through the program at the Basic EMT level.
+Pants, shoes, work belt, stethoscope and National Registry exam , and licensing fees are in addition to the basic tuition and fee schedule.